BlokSec/windows-passwordless-public/README.md

 > **Warning**: In some environments, Windows Defender blocks the installation due to the installer not being properly signed (it can be incorrectly identified as malware).
 To overcome this difficulty, you must [provide an exclusion for Windows Defender](docs/Windows%20Defender%20Exclusion.md).

+*Note that the Microsoft Visual C++ redistributable libraries are required as a pre-requisite.
+If not already present on the client workstation, the installer will silently install them.*

 1. Execute the `BlokSec Installer.exe` executable - administrative permission will be required
 2. Click **Install**